bitflags/bitflags/spec.md

 - _Name:_ The name of any defined flag
 - _Hex Number_: `0x`([0-9a-fA-F])*

-Flags values are formatted by iterating over defined flags in a source flags value.
-If the source is not normalized then any bits not in the set of any contained flag will format as a hex number.
+Flags values can be formatted by iterating over them.
+Any yielded flags value that sets exactly the bits of a defined flag may be formatted with its name.
+Any yielded flags value that doesn't set exactly the bits of a defined flag will be formatted as a hex number.

 Parsing a formatted flags value will exactly reproduce it.